Habitat for Humanity of Lake-Sumter will break ground on a new home soon, but the construction crew may look a little younger than usual.

-Construction on the first home students will have a hand in building will begin in August, but families interested in applying for the home in Lady Lake can do so today through Tuesday at habitatls.org/programs/apply or by calling 352-483-0434.
+Construction on the first home students will have a hand in building will begin in August, but families interested in applying for the home in Lady Lake can do so today through Tuesday by clicking here: habitatls.org/programs/home-ownership/qualifications or by calling 352-483-0434.

 “Part of the ramp-up was deciding what projects students would take on, because all of our academies are project based,” said Randy McDaniel, the charter school’s director of education.

 VHS academies begin with an advisory board made up with professionals from that field.

 “We organized a group of people to be on the construction board and began brainstorming sessions,” McDaniel said.
 “It was during that discussion that one of the architects mentioned Habitat for Humanity.”

 Thanks to the partnership, students in the academy with an interest in construction will have the opportunity to gain real-life experience.

 “It’s just like all of our academies — the closer you can make the experience to real life, the better it is going to be,” McDaniel said.
 “They’re going to be learning how to build a house.
 They will be there from the foundation to completion.
 That’s about as real world as you get.”

 McDaniel said students will practice time management.
 They will learn how to meet demands and deadlines, and they will gain pride in their work and skills they learn.

 “We are very excited about the opportunity for the kids and the school,” he said.
 “Plus, Habitat’s mission to help people become homeowners is pretty big.
 My hope is that it goes really well and becomes a long-running partnership.”